KeyvanMH/Online-Doctor-Appointment/documentation.md

 # API Documentation

 ## Introduction
 This API provides endpoints for managing doctor appointments and related functionalities.
-Below are the details of the available endpoints and their usage.
+Below are the details of the available endpoints and their usage, including specific restrictions and requirements for each endpoint.

 ## Doctor Registration
 To register as a doctor, send a POST request to `/OnlineDoctorAppointment/back/SignupDoc/Signup` with the following data in the request body:
 - first
 - last
-- fileNumber
+- fileNumber (10-digit number)
-- phoneNumber
+- phoneNumber (11-digit number in the format 09**)
-- city
+- city (from a predefined list)
 - clinicAddress
-- major
+- major (from a predefined list)
 - expertise
-- email
+- email (in email format)
-- gender
+- gender (male or female)

 Note: Ensure that the data is formatted as specified and follows the guidelines mentioned in the API documentation.

 ## Set Doctor's Password
 After registering, send the doctor's password to `/OnlineDoctorAppointment/back/SignupDoc/setPass` to complete the account setup.
+The password should contain both characters and numbers and be at least 8 characters long.

 ## Doctor Login Using JWT
 For JWT-based login, send a POST request to `/OnlineDoctorAppointment/back/loginDoc/loginJwt` with the client's cookies.
 If the JWT is valid, the API will return a true JSON response.